 - "Not seeing is a flower."
 The Japanese use "flower" as a symbol of beauty and the imagination.
 In this context, the saying means that things that are dreamed up by the imagination are beautiful.

-Some Japanese proverbs are versions of English proverbs.
+Some Japanese proverbs are not restricted to four characters.
+Many echo sentiments found in other languages.
 For example, the Japanese say, "The child of a frog is a frog."
 Americans would say, "The apple doesn't fall far from the tree," or "Like father, like son."
+The Japanese say, "Fall seven times, stand up eight."
+This is the same sentiment as, "If at first you don't succeed, try, try again."

 Other proverbs are uniquely Japanese.
 For example, a Japanese grandfather might refer to "a duck carrying a leek."
 This is a symbol of good luck, as the traditional recipe for duck soup calls for leeks, so it's lucky to come across both a duck and a leek.
 Fun fact to share with the grandchildren: One of the original Pokemon, called Farfetch'd, is a duck carrying a leek.